 Now let us look at the social impact.
-Currently the people are neutral about the current system $(M=3.32,\,SD=.82)$ for a score between 1 and 5.
-A chi2 test learned us that there is significant difference in these answers whether people travel often or less often with the bus $\chi^2(1,\,N=101)=9$, p=.42.
+Currently the people are neutral about the current system (M = 3.32, SD = .82) for a score between 1 and 5.
+A chi2 test learned us that there is significant difference in these answers whether people travel often or less often with the bus $\chi^2(1, N = 101) = 9$, p = .42.
 Although people are not dissatisfied whit the current system there is still a lot of room for improvement.
-Of all the participants asked 55% would travel more often with the bus if the system would get improved this is again not depend on how often you travel with the bus.
+Of all the participants asked 55% would travel more often with the bus.
 The 55% is a substantial amount and could convince investors to invest in this system since it would generate more and happier passengers.